jasenc/valteams/README.md

 # my_saas

-Creating a Software As A Service web app using Ruby on Rails
+This web app was developed by following [Coder Manual](http://www.codermanual.com) using the Ruby on Rails framework.
+It can be seen live here: [herokuapp.com](https://shielded-everglades-6566.herokuapp.com/)

+Most notable features are:

+* Stripe Integration to collect payments.
+* Postgres database to maintain user information.
+* SendGrid for email integration.
+* Devise for user registration.

+## Author

+Jasen Carroll
+jasen.c@icloud.com
+July 2015